‘Despite years of trying, I’m not able to speak fluently in English.’

 No, this subsection is not about that.
 It’s to tell you that you’re no way disadvantaged in terms of fundamental attributes required to learn English.
 So, you shouldn’t slacken your efforts for the reason that you’re starting with your hands tied, from a disadvantageous position.

 There are two fears people commonly have when speaking English.

 First, your friends and other acquaintances may make fun of you because you’re speaking in English.

 Second, you’re worried about what others will think of you when you make mistakes.

 You can’t wish away people who make fun of you when you speak in English.
-You’ve to ignore them, keeping in mind your larger purpose (point # 1: How do you motivate yourself?).
+You’ve to ignore them, keeping in mind your larger purpose (point # A earlier in the post: How do you motivate yourself?).
 If you don’t speak because of them, you’ll – along with them – eventually rue the missed practice.
 So ignore them and focus on what you ought to be doing.

 On the second point, you’re not the only one who is making mistakes.
 For the record, most English speakers are far from fluent.
 To give an example from India, National Spoken English Skills Report by Aspiring Minds found college students lacking rampantly in fluency and pronunciation:

 We observe that the maximum gap is in the pronunciation and fluency of the candidates.
 Only 7.1% and 15.0% candidates can speak English with a level in fluency and pronunciation, respectively that renders the speech meaningful.

 You’re not the only one making mistakes.
 So feel free to make mistakes, but also be keen to improve.
 Let people think what they think.
 Unless you make mistakes, you won’t improve.
 (In ‘Create an immersive environment’ further down in the post, you’ll see in the video that Scott and Vat were scratchy and full of mistakes in the beginning when learning four new languages, but because they kept trying they became fluent.)